Introduction to Arithmetic Groups

 \begin{proof} ($\Leftarrow$) \fullcref{AmenExtCor}{CocpctSolv}.

 ($\Rightarrow$) The structure theory of Lie groups tells us that there is a connected, closed, solvable, normal subgroup~$R$ of~$H$, such that $H/R$ is semisimple.
-(The subgroup~$R$ is called the \defit{radical} of~$H$.)
+(The subgroup~$R$ is called the \defit[radical!of a Lie group]{radical} of~$H$.)
 Since quotients of amenable groups are amenable \csee{QuotAmen}, we know that $H/R$ is amenable.
 So $H/R$ is compact \csee{GNotAmen}. \end{proof}

 \begin{exercises}